Skip to main content

 You get a structured privacy impact assessment that surfaces the material risks, required controls, and decisions before the change hardens.

 When a new project changes how personal information is collected, used, or shared, the risk is not just legal.
 It can slow delivery, create customer trust issues, and force rework after launch.
-A privacy impact assessment helps the business surface those issues early enough to do something useful about them.
+A privacy impact assessment helps you surface those issues early enough to do something useful about them.

 Good Security reviews the proposal, tests it against privacy obligations and real operating risk, and leaves you with a written assessment, practical mitigations, and a decision record the project team can work from.